ScrappyCocco/DirectX-DXR-Tutorials/7-Primitives/README.md

 # Primitives Rendering
 This tutorial shows how to create a Raytracing Acceleration Structure from vertex and index geometry buffers.

 This is an example i found from Jorge Cantón, that you can find here: [Jorgemagic/CSharpDirectXRaytracing](https://github.com/Jorgemagic/CSharpDirectXRaytracing).
-The project structure is the same too from, because i found it quite clean and easy to read.
+The project structure is the same too, because i found it quite clean and easy to read.

 ## Points of interest
 See the [Important Concepts](CONCEPTS.md) document, that you can find in this folder.